 Delaney: No one has been down this road before, so what we think today is probably going to be a lot different 60 days from now and may be still different from 90 days from now.
 Right now we are just trying to get 20 percent of our customer base involved.
 But to answer your question, I think you will have a standard rate.
-One encouraging thing that I didn't say is that the savings we saw in the high income group ranked number one; the low income group was number two; and the middle group was number three.
-It's exciting to see that the low-income category participated and saved money.
+One encouraging thing that I didn't say is that the savings we saw in the high income group ranked number one; the pricing as part of it.
+To me that seems to touch all of the areas that are necessary: providing an off-peak, nighttime attractive rate for such things as vehicle charging, and providing the average on-peak rate - not the needle peak - for most of the rest of the time.
+Those periods where you either want to interrupt, use demand response, or send out a 46 cent signal, that would be one I can imagine eventually becoming mandatory.
+I don't think that people will opt into that fast enough to make it helpful.